What you

 geometric measure theory:

-of the set of pairwise distances is positive.
+set of pairwise distances is positive.

 Among the Ph.D. students who worked or are working with me in this